Losing body fat can be a challenging task, often requiring hard work, patience, and dedication.

-They found that alternate-day fasting over a period of 3–12 weeks reduced body weight by up to 7% and decreased body fat by up to 12 pounds (5.5 kg) (60).
+One review on intermittent fasting examined alternate-day fasting, a method in which you alternate between days of fasting and eating normally.
+Over 3–12 weeks, this method reduced body weight by up to 7% and decreased body fat by up to 12 pounds (5.5 kg) (

-Another small study showed that eating only during an eight-hour window each day helped decrease fat mass and maintain muscle mass when combined with resistance training (61).
+Another small study showed that eating only during an 8-hour window each day helped decrease fat mass and maintain muscle mass when combined with resistance training (

-Find a variation that fits in with your schedule and lifestyle and don’t be afraid to experiment to find what works best for you.
+Several types of intermittent fasting exist, including Eat Stop Eat, the Warrior Diet, the 16/8 method, and the 5:2 diet.
+Seek out a variation that fits your schedule, and don’t be afraid to experiment to find what works best for you.

-Summary Intermittent fasting has been shown to reduce body weight and body fat and may help preserve muscle mass when combined with resistance training.
+Intermittent fasting has been shown to reduce body weight and body fat.
+It may also help preserve muscle mass when combined with resistance training.

 To lose body fat sustainably, it’s best to avoid crash diets and unsafe supplements.